 The Cummins V8 was unique when it debuted in 2016 with 310 horsepower, 555 pound-feet of torque, and a towing capacity of 12,830 pounds.
 But with heavy-duty trucks like the RAM HD now producing over 1,000 lb-ft of torque, the Titan's diesel engine doesn't feel as competitive anymore.

-Nissan originally designed the Titan XD to slot between full-size, half-ton trucks and heavy-duty, three-quarter-ton models.
+Nissan originally designed the Titan XD to slot between full-size, three-quarter-ton trucks and heavy-duty, half-ton models.
 The Titan was just refreshed for 2019 but a "dramatically refreshed" 2020 model could be exactly what Nissan needs to increase sales.
 There is no word of when the 2020 Titan will be revealed but last year's model was shown at the Texas State Fair in September.